mjbots/moteus/docs/reference/client-tools.md

 python3 -m moteus.moteus_tool --target 1 --zero-offset
 ```

-## Configuring the CAN-FD transport
+## Configuring the communications transport

 `moteus_tool` and `tview` can be configured to communicate with a
 moteus controller through a variety of transports.
 By default, it
 will attempt to autodetect either a fdcanusb or socketcan interface.

-To force usage of a particular fdcanusb, you can use:
+To force usage of a particular fdcanusb or a logic level UART, you can
+use:

 ```
 python3 -m moteus.moteus_tool --fdcanusb /path/to/fdcanusb